Full Spectrum Hemp Oil

-For CANNACEA, our use of the term "Full Spectrum" is more rigorous than AHPA's definition and requires the lab-certified presence of at least the following naturally-occurring phytonutrients:
+For CANNACEA, a genuine "Full Spectrum" builds on the above specification by requiring the lab-certified presence of at least the following naturally-occurring hemp phytonutrients:

-- All three heat-activated primary phytocannabinoids Cannabidiol (CBD), Cannabichromene (CBC), and delta-9-Tetrahydrocannabinol (THC).
-The detection of Cannabidivarin (CBDV) is also a CANNACEA Full Spectrum target.
+- All three heat-activated primary phytocannabinoids - Cannabidiol (CBD), Cannabichromene (CBC), and delta-9-Tetrahydrocannabinol (THC).
+The detection of CBD's natural homolog, Cannabidivarin (CBDV), is another CANNACEA Full Spectrum target.

-- Cannabigerol (CBG), the heat-activated form of the "parent phytocannabinoid" Cannabigerolic Acid (CBGA) from which all remaining phytocannabinoids get produced in Hemp.
+- Cannabigerol (CBG), the heat-activated form of "parent phytocannabinoid" Cannabigerolic Acid (CBGA) from which all other hemp phytocannabinoids get derived.

 - A wide array of monoterpenes and sesquiterpenes native to hemp.
-The detection of all "Super Eight" terpenes is also a CANNACEA Full Spectrum target.
+Rarely do full spectrum hemp products rebalance their heavier sesquiterpenes with the potent lighter monoterpenes lost during processing.
+The detection of all "Super Eight" terpenes is another CANNACEA Full Spectrum target.

 - Cannflavin A, B, and/or C flavonoids native to hemp.